tweag/HaskellR/docs/how-to-analyze-r-values.md

 ## Pattern matching on views

-In order to avoid unnecessary copying or other overhead every time code crosses the boundary to/from R and Haskell, H opts for the strategy of representing R values exactly as R itself does.
+In order to avoid unnecessary copying or other overhead every time code crosses the boundary to/from R and Haskell, `inline-r` opts for the strategy of representing R values exactly as R itself does.
 However, R values cannot be pattern matched upon directly, since they do not share the same representation as values of algebraic datatypes in Haskell.
-Regardless, R values can still be deconstructed and pattern matched, provided a *view function* constructing a *view* of any given R value as an algebraic datatype.
-H provides one such view function:
+Regardless, R values can still be deconstructed and pattern matched, provided a *view function* constructing a *view* of any given R value as an algebraic datatype. `inline-r` provides one such view
+function:

 ```Haskell
 hexp :: SEXP s a -> HExp a